Navigating the Deep: End-to-End Extraction on Deep Neural Networks: Introduction

-In 2024, Canales-Martínez et al.~\cite{EC:CCHRSS24} extended the work of Carlini et al.~\cite{C:CarJagMir20} by introducing several new algorithms for the sign-recovery step in ReLU-based neural networks.
+In 2024, Canales-Martínez et al.~\cite{EC:CCHRSS24} extended the work of Carlini et al.~\cite{C:CarJagMir20} by introducing several new algorithms for the sign-extraction step in ReLU-based neural networks.
 Their improved sign-extraction methods permitted them to extract the parameters of significantly larger networks than those considered in~\cite{C:CarJagMir20}.
-For instance, they reported successfully extracting the parameters of a neural network with 8 hidden layers of 256 neurons each—amounting to 1.2 million parameters—trained on the {\tt CIFAR-10} dataset~\cite{krizhevsky2009cifar} for image classification across 10 categories.
+For instance, they reported successfully extracting the parameters of a neural network with 8 hidden layers of 256 neurons each (amounting to 1.2 million parameters) trained on the {\tt CIFAR-10} dataset~\cite{krizhevsky2009cifar} for image classification across 10 categories.
 It is important to note, however, that their experiments assumed the absolute values of the weights had already been recovered using the method of Carlini et al.~\cite{C:CarJagMir20} and were not implemented as full end-to-end attacks.

 More recently, Foerster et al.~\cite{Hannah} conducted a detailed analysis of the signature and sign extraction procedures, implementing and benchmarking them on various ReLU-based neural networks.
-Their work revealed that, contrary to what was previously believed, the main practical bottleneck in these attacks lies in the signature extraction step introduced in~\cite{C:CarJagMir20}.
+Their work revealed that, contrary to what was previously believed, the main practical bottleneck preventing these attacks from advancing beyond the early layers lies in the signature-extraction step introduced in~\cite{C:CarJagMir20}.
 Because of this, both~\cite{C:CarJagMir20} and~\cite{Hannah} failed in practice to recover weight parameters beyond the third layer.
-Thus, although the authors of~\cite{EC:CCHRSS24} reported successful extraction from deeper networks, this was only partially true, as the weights were supposed to have been extracted with ~\cite{C:CarJagMir20}'s method.
-Indeed, as Foerster et al.~\cite{Hannah} demonstrated, the signature extraction step remains a major limitation, preventing all these methods from progressing beyond the early layers.
+Although the authors of~\cite{EC:CCHRSS24} reported successful extraction from deeper networks, this was assuming that signatures were already extracted with~\cite{C:CarJagMir20}'s method, which could not work on deeper parts of the networks.
+In addition, Foerster et al.~\cite{Hannah} also identified a critical limitation in the sign-extraction method of~\cite{EC:CCHRSS24}: for many networks, the confidence in the recovered signs of neurons does not increase even with additional iterations, contradicting the claim in~\cite{EC:CCHRSS24} that wrong signs could be fixed by testing more critical points.
+To address this, they proposed applying exhaustive search, similar to~\cite{C:CarJagMir20}, for neurons with low confidence.
+This indicates that, for many networks, sign extraction has not yet reached true polynomial-time extraction, leaving it as another unresolved bottleneck.